-A discussion on the culture of these worms can be found at Killitalk Dero worm thread.
 The following is the procedure I use to culture miniature tubifex.

 Place the starter culture into a quart-size jar filled about 2/3rds full with aquarium water.
 Keep some kind of very loose lid on top to reduce evaporation, but still allow some air in.
 Feed with some kind of sinking food (one trout pellet, or a few “newt bites”, or a tiny piece of raw fish, for example).
 Feed this amount approximately twice per week, increasing the amount slightly as there are more worms.
 You do not need to do any water changes.
 If the water evaporates below the half-way point, add a bit more aquarium water.
 When there are a lot more worms than there were to start with, transfer some to another jar and start it the same way.
 Always keep 3 or 4 jars going at once.
 When a jar gets old, it will “crash” (suddenly all the worms will die).
 When one jar crashes, just clean the jar and start it over again the same way.
 When you want to feed the worms to newt larvae, use an eyedropper or basting bulb to take some out into a clean container.
 Rinse a couple of times with clean water and feed.
 These worms should double their number every week or so.
 At first, this will seem like very slow growth.
 It will take a couple of months to get enough worms to start using them as food.
 But once you get them going, they are easy to care for and always there.